 4. There is a cost to becoming a sexual object

 I can tell you this from firsthand experience.
-When people pay you money to sexually gratify them, they gain a sense of entitlement to you.
+When people pay you money to gratify them sexually, they gain a sense of entitlement to you.
 Some even feel like they own a piece of you.
-You are no longer a person, you are a product.
+You are no longer a person.
+You are a product.

 I have never heard anything more vile, crude, abusive, and degrading than comments from people who believe someone exists for their personal sexual gratification.
 Essentially, becoming a sexual object is an experience of being dehumanized.
 When you think about it, some of the most atrocious acts in human history have been committed as a result of dehumanizing another person or people group.

-And trust me, being viewed and treated this way can have both immediate and long-lasting effects.
+And trust me, being viewed and treated this way can have immediate and long-lasting effects.

 5. Sexual harassment is a job requirement

 You can’t just post photos and videos of yourself and expect to rake in the money.
-You will be expected to constantly interact with your subs.
+You will be expected to interact with your subs constantly.
 They won’t just be in your messages telling you how beautiful you are and asking how your day is going.
 See #2 and #4.

 You will be sexually harassed—more intensely than you can probably imagine.
-You will be pressured to perform acts you probably never knew existed by people who are caught deep in the throes of intense sexual addiction people you would never even want to spend one second with outside of the context of OnlyFans.
+Be pressured to perform acts you probably never knew existed by people who are caught deep in the throes of intense sexual addiction, people you would never even want to spend one second with outside of the context of OnlyFans.
 You will get called names and be vilely criticized.
-It’s not just harassment, it’s abuse.
+It’s not just harassment; it’s abuse.

-There are a few things more important than who you choose to surround yourself with.
-It is important to consider, is this who you want in your ear and in your life, day in and day out?
+A few things are more important than who you choose to surround yourself with.
+Consider: Is this who you want in your ear and in your life, day in and day out?

 6. Stalkers

-There are people out there who will research your public and private information in order to broadcast it to others, a practice called doxing.
+There are people out there who will research your public and private information and broadcast it to others, a practice called doxing.

 7. It can interfere with your goals

-Not to mention, it is very difficult to prevent current and future co-workers and classmates from eventually finding out.
+It is also very difficult to prevent current and future co-workers and classmates from eventually finding out.
 See #1.

 8. It will change you, trust me

-After just one night working in the strip club, the way I saw myself and the world around me change instantly and dramatically.
+After just one night working in the strip club, how I saw myself and the world around me changed instantly and dramatically.
 The damage continued to escalate over time.
-I became a compilation of other people’s fantasies eventually, completely lost touch with who I truly was.
+I became a compilation of other people’s fantasies and, eventually, completely lost touch with who I truly was.
 Each night, I gave a piece of myself away until there was nothing left to give.

 Your capacity for intimacy and ability to have healthy relationships will likely be profoundly impacted.
 It is hard not to believe that someone would value you for who you are as a person and not what you can do for them sexually.
 It takes a lot of time and hard work to recover from this.